Eastern whipbird: Distribution and habitat

 The eastern whipbird is found in wet temperate forests including both rainforests and wet sclerophyll forests, generally near water.
 It occurs from eastern Victoria north through to central Queensland.
 A northern race, sometimes known as the northern whipbird (Psophodes olivaceus lateralis) is found in the wet tropics of North Queensland from Cooktown to Townsville.
 At least one study has found it to be a specialist species in terms of habitat and threatened by urbanisation.

 Behaviour

 The eastern whipbird is insectivorous, recovering insects from leaf litter on the forest floor.

 Breeding

 Whipbirds are monogamous.
 Breeding occurs from late winter through spring; a loosely built bowl of twigs and sticks lined with softer material such as grasses, located in shrubs or trees less than 3–4 m above the ground.
 Several broods may occur in an extended breeding season.
 A clutch of two eggs, pale blue with blackish splotches and spots, measuring 28 x 20 mm, is laid.
-The female incubates and the eggs and broods the nestlings, though the male helps feed and take a more active role in looking after fledglings for 6 weeks after leaving the nest.
+The female incubates the eggs and broods the nestlings, though the male helps feed and take a more active role in looking after fledglings for 6 weeks after leaving the nest.